 A better way of managing email starts with acknowledging that email is “real work” just like any other task in your day.
 In other words, you can’t schedule yourself for back-to-back meetings and still expect to stay on top of your email (or, for that matter, get any other proactive work done).

-Be sure to read the full Citrix article.
+Be sure to read the full article about email management.
 In it, I go into more detail on how to make a realistic plan for managing your email.
 I also invite you to check out some of my other resources on email: